Antique Oil Lamps: How to Repurpose Them Into Unique Flower Vases

 How fun and festive are these vintage beauties turned flower vases?

-For now, though, I’m enjoying these repurposed oil lamp flower vases styled on our dining table.
+For now, though, I’m enjoying these repurposed vintage oil lamp flower vases styled on our dining table.
 I especially love using the larger antique oil lamps for statement bouquets and surrounding them with smaller ones for a layered centerpiece look.

 What do you think?
 Do you think you would try this repurposed oil lamp idea?

-They’d be beautiful for holiday decorating too—just imagine a mix of evergreen clippings in winter, or deep orange blooms in an amber glass lamp for fall.
+They’d be beautiful for holiday decorating too, just imagine a mix of evergreen clippings in winter, or deep orange blooms in an amber glass lamp for fall.
 So versatile, so vintage!

 You’ll see in the photos how I’ve styled one of my favorite antique oil lamp vases on a glass nesting table in our sunroom.
 With the sunlight streaming in and a pop of color from the flowers, it’s an easy way to bring a little old-fashioned joy into your space.